 I ran a home lab with a single DNS server for years, but I got into a few situations where it became problematic.
 To conserve power, I shut down the majority of my home lab, including the hosts that run my Active Directory VM.
 I wanted to maintain DNS functionality for the limited number of VMs that stay powered up 24/7.
 Having a functional secondary was the answer.

-I don’t like the dated DNS terms “slave” and “master” but to avoid any confusing terminology changes, I will stick with this naming.
-A DNS slave is essentially a server containing read-only copies of DNS zones received from a DNS master server.
-All of your “A”, “MX” and other records are configured in the zones of the master and then are sent to the slave using “zone transfers”.
-In practice, the slave zones should always be identical to that of the master.
-If the master goes down, clients will still be able to resolve DNS queries via the slave.
+A DNS secondary is a DNS server containing read-only copies of DNS zones received from a DNS primary.
+All of your “A”, “MX” and other records are configured in the zones of the primary and then are sent to the secondary using “zone transfers”.
+In practice, the secondary zones should always be identical to that of the primary.
+If the primary goes down, clients will still be able to resolve DNS queries via the secondary.
 Obviously, in order for this to work, all of your client devices and VMs will need to have both DNS servers defined in their TCP/IP configuration.

 Configuring Your Windows DNS Server